How does a VPN work? What’s unprotected in the 4-step process?

 It does not make you 100% anonymous.

-For most of us, a VPN provides an excellent level of privacy from ISPs and data snoops.
+For most of us, a VPN provides an excellent level of anonymity from ISPs and data snoops.
 However, it’s not a cloak of invisibility.
 With a legal warrant, law enforcement can compel a VPN provider to share information.
-This is why it is absolutely critical to choose a provider with a strict no-logs policy.
+This is why it is absolutely critical to choose a provider with a strict no-logs policy and a reliable kill switch.
 If they don’t keep records of your activity, they have nothing to hand over.
 This is a non-negotiable feature I look for in every VPN I test.

 To make it crystal clear, here’s a simple breakdown: